ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 > of many atoms, like magnets or tornadoes or eukaryotic cells or
 > planets or animals?
 It seems like a miracle that the natural world
 > can contain patterns and objects that lie within our understanding,
-> because the individual constituents of those objects are usually far
+> because the __individual constituents of those objects are usually
-> too complex for us to parse.
+> far too complex for us to parse__.

-The discussion there is about how humans _choose to reason_ about electrons in an electric circuit, versus how electrons _actually_ behave.
+In that post, Brian differentiates between how humans _choose to reason_ about electrons in an electric circuit, versus how electrons _actually_ behave.

 The key point being that electron behavior is actually so complicated, involving complex interactions between quantum probabilities, electromagnetic interactions, and macroscopic electric fields, that human brains are piteously underpowered to calculate what's going on in an individual atom.

-The net result, though, is that we model the __aggregate__ behavior of all the electrons in the circuit, instead of modelling __each and every__ electron.
-And that statistical model works amazingly well in a wide variety of circumstances.
+The result, though, is that we model the _aggregate_ behavior of all the electrons in the circuit, instead of modelling _each and every_ electron.
+And that statistical abstraction is a model that works amazingly well in a wide range of circumstances.

-Imagine an alien race with the cognitive faculties to calculate individual electron trajectories.
+__Imagine an alien race with the cognitive faculties to reason about individual electron trajectories__.
 Would those aliens fall back to the same abstraction?
 Or would they simply continue, as Von Neumann did, to do the calculations the hard way?

   [Brian Skinner]: http://www.ribbonfarm.com/author/brian/
   [ribbonfarm]: http://www.ribbonfarm.com/2015/10/29/quasiparticles-and-the-miracle-of-emergence/